ecobost/cnn4brca/log.md

 ### Questions
 1. Should I preserve a test set just for the final step (in December) or is it ok to use all data for the preprocessing choosing and then all data for the small vs big and all that?.
 	Answer: Separate a test set right at the beginning.
 Treat preprocessing as a hyperparameter to fit.
-For transfer leraning and big vs small you cna use the entire dataset but shuffle the test set to be different.
+For transfer leraning and big vs small you can use the entire dataset but shuffle the test set to be different.

 2. Validation or 5-fold crossvalidation?
 	Answer: Validation.
-If validation ste is small, then 5-fold.
+If validation set is too small, then 5-fold.

 3. When checking for different preprocessings, fit all hyperparameters or only a subset or none at all?
 	Answer:	Fit learning rate and regularization.
-All other hyperparams would be set to standard (including the network architecture).
+All other hyperparameters would be set to standard (including the network architecture).

 4. mxn o nxd for the name of dimensions?
 	Answer: mxn. m examples of n dimensions.

-5. Is it a binary classification(cancer/no cancer) or 3 classes (micro/mass/nothing) or something else(detection)?
+5. Is it a binary classification(cancer/no cancer) or 3 classes (micro/mass/nothing) or something else(detection).
+	Answer: Image segmentation.
+Lesion vs. background.

 6. Which forms of image enhancement should I use?.
+No preprocessing or global contrast stretching?